-Student and Staff Safety is Paramount
+Student and Staff Safety is Paramount.

-Because we recognize that every crisis is unique, this guide serves as a starting point to assist in reacting to each crisis scenario.
+Because we recognize that every crisis is unique, the District’s crisis guide serves as a starting point to assist in responding to each crisis scenario.
 The crisis guide is not a public document.
 To ensure that individuals with ill intentions cannot anticipate our response to the crisis, we keep this guide confidential.

-Every threat is taken seriously and the first step is always to determine the credibility of the threat.
-The parties that may collaborate on assessing threat credibility include District administrators, school administrators, School Resource Officers, and law enforcement.
-Determinations from this assessment help us identify the level of the threat and the best course of action to keep students and staff safe.
+Every threat is taken seriously, and the first step is always to ensure the safety of our students and staff and then determine the credibility of the threat.
+The parties that may collaborate on assessing threat credibility include District administrators, school administrators, school resource officers, and law enforcement.
+Determinations from this assessment help us determine the best course of action to keep students and staff safe.

 Crisis Response Communication

 The District has a multi-faceted approach to communicating updates in the event of a crisis.
 Parents and staff may receive communication via text, phone call, or email.
 Updates may also be communicated through district social media accounts, the District website and mobile app, or local news.

 It is important the District has the most up-to-date parent/guardian/staff contact information.
 If a parent/guardian needs to change their contact information on file with the District, it is imperative they speak with the registrar at their child’s school.

 There may be times when information is shared on non-district social media pages or the news before an official District communication is shared.
 Please know these advance messages on social media and news sites may not come from the District as a source.
 The District will communicate information to our families as soon as it is safe to do so.
 While communication is vital, the safety of our students and staff comes first.